meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ### Motors hub ADAC module

-Finally, the ensuing table outlines the constituents comprising the components of the [motors hub ADAC module](#motors-hub-adac-components).
+Finally, the ensuing table outlines the components and coresponding vendors of the [motors hub ADAC module](#motors-hub-adac-components).

 <div align="center">